Maine Practice Materials with helpful tips

 Appellate Practice

-Citizens’ Guide for Appeals to the Maine Supreme Judicial Court (prepared for individuals who are not trained as lawyers and who are considering an appeal from a decision of a trial court or who want to learn about Maine appellate practice.
+A Citizen's Guide to Appeals prepared for individuals who are not trained as lawyers and who are considering an appeal from a decision of a trial court or who want to learn about Maine appellate practice.
 It may also serve as a useful review for attorneys who do not have a regular appeal practice.

 TIP: These two articles from the Maine Bar Journal are anecdotal in style and written by judicial law clerks, but provide basic insight into the workings of the State and Federal Courts.